A Guide to the Cannes Lions Awards

 Winning a Lion is a huge achievement.
 It puts you among the global creative elite and deserves to be celebrated.
 Ordering duplicate trophies and certificates to reward the team behind your winning work is a meaningful way to do this.

 All credited Lion winners, both companies and individuals, can purchase additional hand-crafted Lion trophies, as well as certificates.
-Visit the Cannes Lions Store to place your order.
-If you have any questions, please contact merchandise@canneslions.com.

-My work was awarded.
-Do I need to book a seat at the Awards Show?
+My work was awarded, do I need to book a seat at the Awards Show?

 You don’t need to book a seat for the Awards Show.